This is one of the books that has had the most significant impact on my life.

 It used to happen to me all the time.
 Now it rarely does.

 I love food, and before I read The Power of Now, I used to plan for amazing meals to find myself thinking about the future while eating them.

 Now I enjoy food (and everything else) without thinking about what I will do next.
-And I love it with all my heart.
+And I love that.

 6. If you reduce the present moment to a means to an end, the now will never be good enough.